docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 Adds the property to the Essential Graphics panel for the specified composition.

-Returns true if the property is successfully added, false otherwise.
+Returns `true` if the property is successfully added, otherwise `false`.

 If the property is not added, it is either because it is not one of the supported property types or the property has already been added to the EGP for that composition.
 After Effects will present a warning dialog if the property cannot be added to the EGP.